-Steven has been privileged to work with a global client base and his work has been recognised by a number of bodies including the D&AD, Type Director’s Club, the Art Director’s Club, Communication Arts, and the American Advertising Awards amongst others.
+Steven has been privileged to work with a global client base and his work has been recognised by a number of bodies including the D&AD, Type Director’s Club, the One Show, the Art Director’s Club, Communication Arts, and the American Advertising Awards amongst others.
 He has also had the honour of being listed as one of AdWeek's top 100 creatives worldwide, as well as The Drum's 'Designerati' list of the top 100 UK creatives.

 Steven takes a blank canvas approach to each brief that has seen him develop a varied skillset over a number of years, leading to a portfolio with a unique mix of design, illustration, typography, lettering and art direction.
 His strengths lie with the ability to cross disciplines without the baggage of a rigid personal style, so each project's outcome is led by the brief rather than his own personal aesthetic.
 This versatility has allowed him to work across advertising, editorial, publishing, and packaging – earning a reputation for high quality work and reliability along the way.